leggetter/leggetter.co.uk/_posts/2021-11-23-my-next-role.md

 - [What I'll bring](#what-i'll-bring):
     - See [my LinkedIn profile]([my experience](https://www.linkedin.com/in/leggetter/)).
 In particular, my time at Nexmo (acquired by Vonage)
+    - A successful servant leader and award-winning team builder
     - A product-first approach that must start with the developer experience
     - Business understanding and the ability to achieve strategic alignment with developer-focused initiatives
 - [How I'll assess the company](#how-i'll-assess-the-company):